-While top of the front pole is 25 inches high, it is positioned over your torso and not your face, which is just inches below the front sloping mesh of the inner tent.
-Getting into the tent is difficult without crawling backwards and getting up to pee at night and back in again is a clown show when you’re half conscious.
+While the top of the front pole is 25 inches high, it is positioned over your torso and not your face, which is just inches below the front sloping mesh of the inner tent.
+Getting into the tent is difficult without crawling backward and getting up to pee at night and back in again is a clown show when you’re half-conscious.
 Getting dressed and undressed in the tent is simply impossible and there’s no extra space in the tent or vestibule for storing your backpack or most of its contents under cover at night.

 I’ve always had a very high regard for the mountaineering, climbing, and hiking products that CAMP USA makes which I’ve always found to be cutting edge and well-designed.
 But I’ve found the Minima 1 SL tent to be a challenge to use in anything except ideal weather conditions when you need to keep the front vestibule closed for warmth or to prevent rain from entering the inner tent.

-While I can understand how having a highly compressible 2 pound tent is desirable for lightweight backpacking or climbing, there are numerous double-walled and single-walled tents available today that weigh far less and are vastly more comfortable and condensation resistant than the CAMP USA Minima 1 SL tent.
-I’d give the Minima 1 SL a pass and check out the Tarptent.com ProTrail, Six Moon Designs Skyscape Trekker, REI Quarter Dome 1, and the Eureka Spitfire instead.
-All of these tents are available at a comparable price to the CAMP USA Minima SL tent, but are far more livable in any weather.
+While I can understand how having a highly compressible 2-pound tent is desirable for lightweight backpacking or climbing, there are numerous double-walled and single-walled tents available today that weigh far less and are vastly more comfortable and condensation resistant than the CAMP USA Minima 1 SL tent.
+I’d give the Minima 1 SL a pass.

 - Fits into very narrow, tight campsites